BerlinPix/filo/README.md

 ## Facebook ID

-To use FILo you need a public [facebook page](https://www.facebook.com/pages/create/).
+To use filo.js you need a public [facebook page](https://www.facebook.com/pages/create/).
 Those pages have ID's which you have to use identify your page in the code.
 If you don't know your ID, find help here: [http://findmyfbid.com/](http://findmyfbid.com/)

 ## Proxy Service

-I've created a service called [filo-proxy](https://github.com/BerlinPix/filo-proxy).
-Filo.js is using this proxy instead of making the requests directly to Facebook.
+I've created a service called [filo-proxy](https://github.com/BerlinPix/filo-proxy). filo.js is using this proxy instead of making the requests directly to Facebook.
 The reason for that [I've documented here](https://github.com/BerlinPix/filo-proxy#why).

 If you don't want that you have 2 possibilities: